 When reading, I consider the ability of highlighting and taking notes a basic requirement.
 If I can’t do it in some way, even with rudimentary copy and past, my reading experience becomes much less rich.

-The arrival of digital reading should help us with that and open new possibilities:
+The arrival of digital reading should help us with annotations, improving them and opening new possibilities.

 - No need to be afraid to mess a book or document.

 - Write without being conscious about the length of the note or trying to fit a small blank space at the side of the page with tiny letters.

 - Easily and quickly delete the annotations, without damaging the pages.

 - Browse and search through all your annotations fast.